Avoid Home Sale Scam: Common Tricks and How to Outsmart Them

 If you suspect you’re being targeted, stop all communication with the suspected scammer immediately.
 Don’t provide any additional information or sign any documents until you’ve consulted with professionals.

-Contact your bank or credit card companies if you’ve provided financial information.
-Monitor your credit reports for suspicious activity and consider placing fraud alerts on your accounts.
+Reach out to your bank or credit card providers if you’ve shared financial details.
+Keep an eye on your credit reports for any unusual activities and think about adding fraud alerts to your accounts.

-If you’ve already fallen victim to a scam, act quickly to minimize damage.
-Freeze affected accounts, change passwords, and work with law enforcement to document the crime for potential prosecution and recovery efforts.
+If you have already been affected by a scam, respond promptly to reduce harm.
+Suspend compromised accounts, update passwords, and collaborate with law enforcement to record the crime for possible legal action and recovery attempts.

 Protect Your Home and Peace of Mind